Below are some of the frequently asked questions asked about key person insurance:

 What Is A Key Man Life Insurance Policy?

-Key man insurance is an insurance policy taken out by a company on a key individual within that company.
+Key person insurance is an insurance policy taken out by a company on a key individual within that company.
 Normally this person would be of high value to the company.
 A sum of money would be paid to the company in the event of death or critical illness.

 Who Can Take Out A Key Man Policy?